Biomaterials-for-Medical-Devices-AI/Helix/docs/users/data_preprocessing.md

 - Lasso feature selection

-    Select features using the [Lasso algorith](https://en.wikipedia.org/wiki/Lasso_(statistics)).
-Click the checkbox labelled **"Lasso Feature Selection"** then set the regularisation term which be **non-negative**. **(Default: 0.05)**
+    Select features using the [Lasso algorithm](https://en.wikipedia.org/wiki/Lasso_(statistics)).
+Click the checkbox labelled **"Lasso Feature Selection"** then set the regularisation term, which should be **non-negative**. **(Default: 0.05)**

 ## Run feature selection
 Once you have configured your preprocessing measures, click **"Run Data Preprocessing"**.
 You will see a summary of your preprocessed data below.

-After preprocessing is completed, a copy of your preprocessed data is save to your experiment with the name `<data file>_preprocessed.csv`.
+After preprocessing is completed, a copy of your preprocessed data is saved to your experiment with the name `<data file>_preprocessed.csv`.
 E.g. `BacterialAttachment.csv` would produce a file called `BacterialAttachment_preprocessed.csv`.
 This data will be used for model training, feature importance.

 ![Data preprocessing page](../_static/preprocessing-results.png)